 Everyone procrastinates – academics are especially prone to it.
 But why do we procrastinate?
-Is it lack of will-power?
-Or is procrastination more like a disease, something that might be cured?

 This week we talk about procrastination.
 Now I am not only an expert practitioner of the procrastinating arts, but have actually written an essay on this topic [ed.note: which has been expanded -- finally! -- into a book, The Art of Pracrastination].
 In fact, in spite of my many outstanding contributions to philosophy (IMHO) I’m pretty sure it's the most read thing I have ever written.
 You can find it at